CARTLANN RÉGIÚNDA

 Description of the Archive

-The Regional Archive is a resource centre and a library of Irish traditional music, song, dance, and folklore relating mainly to County Clare.
-Located at Cois na hAbhna, Galway Road, Ennis, the heartland of Irish traditional music and Clare's headquarters of Comhaltas Ceoltóiri Eireann, the Archive serves as a focus of research in the local styles of the Munster area.
+The Regional Archive is a resource centre and a library of Irish traditional music, song, dance and folklore relating mainly to County Clare.
+Located at Cois na hAbhna, Galway Road, Ennis, the heartland of Irish traditional music and Clare's headquarters of Comhaltas Ceoltóiri Eireann, the Archive will serve as a focus of research in the local styles of the Munster area.
 While the Archive is a comparatively new venture, it already contains a large collection of material.
 This material exists in the following forms:

 Major Collections